AakashSasikumar/YouTubeScraper/README.md

 4. Add feature to let user choose download location

-How to use the jar file:
+How to use the non GUI jar file:

 1. Download it, store it wherever you want to